TanXiao/RSVA11001-Adapter/README.md

 that that I needed to find six total separate JFFS2 images.
 However, [binwalk](http://code.google.com/p/binwalk/) helped me figure out what was really going on.
 It has a CRAMFS and a JFFS2 filesystem.
-Binwalk gets some false positives on some LZMA data in there.
+Binwalk gets some false positives on some LZMA data in there but is otherwise a great help.
+Both filesystems are extracted and are under this repo now.

 I have located the [original kernel and patches](http://lwn.net/Articles/266705/).
 But redhat no longer makes the patches available, but it looks like it is